 Note that student loans are also considered “civil debts,” and you cannot be arrested for not paying them.

-How to fix your debt situation
+5 ways to improve your debt situation

 1. Take stock of your debt